River Severn (Maisemore Channel - Southern Section)

 Wikipedia has a page about River Severn

-The river is usually considered to become the Severn Estuary after the Second Severn Crossing between Severn Beach, South Gloucestershire and Sudbrook, Monmouthshire.
-The river then discharges into the Bristol Channel which in turn discharges into the Celtic Sea and the wider Atlantic Ocean.
-The Severn's drainage basin area is 4,409 square miles (11,419 km2), excluding the River Wye and Bristol Avon which flow into the Severn Estuary.
-The major tributaries to the Severn are the Vyrnwy, Clywedog, Teme, Warwickshire Avon and Stour.
+By convention, the River Severn is usually considered to end, and the Severn Estuary to begin, after the Second Severn Crossing, between Severn Beach in South Gloucestershire and Sudbrook, Monmouthshire.
+The total area of the Estuary’s drainage basin is 4,409 square miles (11,419 km2).
+That figure excludes the area of the River Wye and the Bristol Avon, both of which flow into the Severn Estuary.
+The Estuary discharges into the Bristol Channel, which opens into the Celtic Sea and from there into the Atlantic Ocean.